jkwiecien/sam-shopping-list/README.md

 Compose navigation with bottom navigation bar.
 Proper compose, not some ulgy port from the early days.
 ### Room
 Room layer lies in the KMP module.
 For lists I use flows that take care of the data updates between database and UI.
+### Drag & drop
+I found a [great library](https://github.com/Calvin-LL/Reorderable/?tab=readme-ov-file#lazycolumn) that does the job perfectly.
+I wonder why something some common still isn't available out of the box.
 ### AI generated design
 I used [Stitch](https://stitch.withgoogle.com/) to create designs for this app and I'm really happy about it
 ### Gemini